 This document has been prepared independently of Sony.
 It is based on my own findings having used the camera and tested various exposure levels and methods.
-LUT’s to accompany this article can be found here.
+Part 2 which explains how to use LUT’s to correct the footage in the edit suite or post production is here: https://www.xdcam-user.com/2014/10/using-s-log2-from-the-a7s-in-post-production/

 If you find this useful please consider buying me a coffee or a beer.
 I’m not paid to write these articles.

-One of the really nice features of the Sony A7s is the ability to use different gamma curves and in particular the Sony S-Log2 gamma curve.
+One of the really nice features of the Sony A7s and Sony’s other Alpha cameras, including the A6300, A6500 etc is the ability to use different gamma curves and in particular the Sony S-Log2 gamma curve.

 What are gamma curves?